Arthritis of the Wrist and Hand

 Risk factors for osteoarthritis include age, traumatic injuries (such as a broken wrist), joint infections, and possibly overuse.
 Some people inherit the tendency to develop osteoarthritis.
 How this happens is not well understood.
 These people are usually affected at an earlier age.

 Arthritis may also result from inflammatory conditions that can occur anywhere in the body.
 The most common inflammatory condition is rheumatoid arthritis.
-Other inflammatory “arthropathies” include lupus, gout, pseudogout, ankylosing spondylitis, and the arthritis related to inflammatory bowel disease or psoriasis.
+Other inflammatory “arthropathies” include lupus, gout, pseudogout, ankylosing spondylitis, and arthritis related to inflammatory bowel disease or psoriasis.

 Rheumatoid arthritis is an inflammatory and presumed autoimmune disease that affects the entire body, especially the joints.
 (Autoimmune means the body’s immune system attacks its own tissue.)
-With regards to the joints, rheumatoid arthritis targets the synovium.
+With regard to the joints, rheumatoid arthritis targets the synovium.
 Synovium is a tissue that lines and nourishes joints and tendons throughout the body.
 As part of this condition, the synovium grows, causing local damage to bones, joints, and soft tissues.

 Rheumatoid arthritis commonly begins in the hands, wrists, ankles, and feet, and often affects the same joints on each side of the body.
-Eventually many other joints are affected.
+Eventually, many other joints are affected.
 The cause of rheumatoid arthritis is unknown, though genetic factors are thought to be critical.

 What are the symptoms of arthritis?

 Not all patients with arthritis will complain of pain, loss of motion, or deformity.
-The severity of the symptoms is only loosely linked with the severity of the arthritis as seen on X-rays.
+The severity of the symptoms is only loosely linked with the severity of arthritis as seen on X-rays.

 Minor joint injuries may aggravate existing joint damage, resulting in arthritic symptoms that the patient has not had before.
 These symptoms are more likely to be caused by the pre-existing arthritis, and not by the recent, relatively minor traumatic injury.